tradecoder/html/README.md

 ## Let's go back to HTML part again
 Are you ready? <br/>
 Do you think you can move forward to learn more? <br/>
-If your answer is 'no', we would recommend to revise it again and again.
-And if your answer is 'yes', let's start learning all about web development from the basic to advance level with `W3SCHOOLS` at [w3schools.com](https://w3schools.com/).
+If your answer is 'no', we would recommend to revise it again and again. <br/>
+And if your answer is 'yes', let's start learning all about web development from the basic to advance level with `W3SCHOOLS` at [w3schools.com](https://w3schools.com/). <br/>

 Wish you all the best.
+Happy Coding!